-- DOUGH 1
+- 1 llanera Ube Halaya

-- 1½ Tbsp sugar dissolved in ½ cup water
+- 1 tablespoons sugar - dissolved in ¼ cup water

 - pinch of salt

-- ½ cup shortening
+- ½ cup flour

-- 1 egg beaten and diluted in ¼ cup water
+- 1 egg - beaten and diluted in ¼ cup water

 - MUNGGO FILLING: Soak Mung beans overnight.
-Drain and refresh water then bring to boil until the beans starts to soften, reduce heat and remove some of the water just above the beans using a ladle or spoon.
+Drain and refresh water then bring to boil until the beans start to soften, reduce heat and cook until water is reduced just above the beans.
 Add the sugar and continue to cook until it starts to thicken.
 Transfer to a blender or use a stab mixer and pulse until it becomes smooth and fine.
-Put back to heat and add the flour and cook while stirring constantly until it turns into a thick paste.
+Put back to heat and add the condensed milk (if using) and flour.
+Cook while stirring constantly until it turns into a thick paste.
 Remove from heat and let it cool down before using.

-- Alternatively, canned red beans can also be used and here is therecipe.
+- Alternatively, canned red beans can also be used and here is the recipe.

 - Roll the dough again into its original size(rectangle).
 Cut the dough into 2, lengthwise, then tightly roll each dough into 2 cylinders (like a jelly roll).
 Cut each cylinder into 12 equal parts.
-Place them in a bowl and cover with wet paper towel or plastic wrap to avoid from getting dry.
+Place them in a bowl and cover with a wet paper towel or plastic wrap to avoid from getting dry.

 - Take a piece of dough and flatten with a rolling pin as thin as possible and try to make it round.
-Scoop a spoonful of the filling and place it at the middle.
+Scoop a spoonful of the filling and place it in the middle.
 Gather the sides of the dough over the filling and pinch together to close.
 Take a round cookie cutter and insert the filled dough inside the circle, then with pinched side down press it against the counter to take form.

 - Remove from oven and let them cool on a cooling rack.